 - Eligible period for the scheme will commence the day after the regulations on the extension of SSP to those staying at home comes into force

 - The government will work with employers over the coming months to set up the repayment mechanism for employers as soon as possible.
 If Armstrong Watson processes your payroll, it is hoped the Government reclaim scheme will permit agents to do this on client’s behalf

 Carrying Leave Over

 Workers who have not taken all of their statutory annual leave entitlement due to COVID-19 will now be able to carry it over into the next 2 leave years.
-To find out more click here
+Learn more about Carrying Leave Over.

 Time to Pay

 If you find you are struggling to pay your PAYE bill then all businesses and self-employed people who are in financial distress, and with outstanding tax liabilities, may be eligible to receive support with their tax affairs through HMRC’s Time To Pay service.

 These arrangements are agreed on a case-by-case basis and are tailored to individual circumstances and liabilities.